-Have a look at the current bylaws below and give us feedback about what you like or what could be improved on.
+Have a look at the current bylaws below and give us feedback about what you like or what could be improved.

-We are also beginning the review with a fresh look at the information on topics we think will form an important part of the bylaws.
-We are keen to get your thoughts and ideas on these topics to help shape our thinking.
+We are also beginning the review with a fresh look at the information on topics we think will form an important part of the bylaws and we are keen to get your thoughts.

 Privacy Statement for Participate BOPRC

 (Updated 1 March 2022)

 The Bay of Plenty Regional Council (collectively referred to as “BOPRC”, “we”, “our” or “us”) is committed to protecting the privacy of your personal information.

 This privacy statement tells you about our collection and use of your personal information through your use of the Participate BOPRC website (“Participate BOPRC”).

 We are subject to the Privacy Act 2020 (the “Privacy Act”) and the Local Government Official Information and Meetings Act 1987 (“LGOIMA”), which govern how personal information is collected, used, stored and accessed.This privacy statement has been prepared in accordance with our obligations and your rights under the Privacy Act and the LGOIMA.

 By using Participate BOPRC and providing us with your personal information, you consent to our use of your personal information in accordance with this privacy statement (as amended from time to time).

 For personal information collected through any of our other platforms, please refer to BOPRC’s general privacy statement available at www.boprc.govt.nz/privacy-statement.